Scottburgh Information | Conference Venues Scottburgh | Conference Centres | Conferences Scottburgh

 Situated 58 kilometers South of the cosmopolitan city of Durban.
 The quaint village of Scottburgh is nestled alongside kilometers of shoreline washed by the warm waters of the Indian Ocean.

-One of the most attractive and popular resorts on the KwaZulu-Natal South Coast, Scottburgh’s past is steeped in both colonial and traditional Zulu culture.
+One of the most beautiful and popular resorts on the KwaZulu-Natal South Coast, Scottburgh’s history is steeped in both colonial and traditional Zulu culture.

 Scottburgh has a number of educational institutions, including a number of pre-primary schools, a bilingual Primary School, and an English Language High School.